 If you are using a USB flash drive then you will have a unified USB with 2 partitions on it.
 One is your operating system recovery partition and the other the Restore.Solutions driver recovery and install software.

-If you are using recovery DVDs then you will have 2 x DVDs one labeled "Operating System Recovery" and the other labeled "Driver Recovery".
+If you are using recovery DVDs then you will have 2 x DVDs one labelled "Operating System Recovery" and the other labelled "Driver Recovery".

 To make your computer start from the USB or DVD you will need to make sure your computer is set to boot from your chosen recovery media.

 Most computers will display a message, on startup or reset, that states "Press [key] to enter setup" or something similar.